vinliao/blog-next/src/posts/2020/10/parent-letter.md

 Did you know that the expectation you set on your child is a heavy burden to bear?
 Did you know that telling your child what to do without being armed with wisdom creates more problem that it solves?
 Did you know that there are things that we children want more than what money can buy?
 Did you know that we want to be accepted and listened more than your advice?

-Perhaps you--as a parent--don't know any of these.
+Perhaps you---as a parent---don't know any of these.
 My parents know none of it.

 All we want is play, but you force your adult ideals of success and work down our throat.
 Every child will scream "there's no fun in that!"
 But the child has to acquiesce to the parents' way sooner or later.